 In the early 1990s, Escobar was suspected in having Luis Carlos Galan and two other candidates for Colombian president assassinated.
 Also attributed to Escobar’s list of crimes are the deaths of a justice minister, an attorney general, over 200 judges, over 1,000 police officers, journalists and many ordinary citizens.

 On July 15, 1997 the paramilitary group, AUC (Autodefensas Unidas de Colombia), used chainsaws and machetes to behead, dismember and disembowel civilians in an event called the Mariripan Massacre.
-The body parts were thrown in Rio de Medellin; the U.S. State Department later estimated 30 dead but the exact number is unknown.
+They threw the body parts into Rio de Medellin.
+The U.S. State Department later estimated 30 dead but the exact number is unknown.

 In 2000, the number of kidnappings in Colombia peaked at 3,572.
-The FARC (Fuerzas Armada Revolucionarias de Colombia) alone kidnapped 2,500 civilians in its career.
+The FARC (Fuerzas Armada Revolucionarias de Colombia) kidnapped 2,500 civilians in its career alone.

 On October 16, 2002, the Colombian military’s controversial Operation Orion took place.
 The operation used over one thousand policemen and soldiers to attack the Comuna 13 neighborhood of Medelin in an attempt to drive out rebels.
 Nine people died, including three children, and hundreds were left wounded without access to medical attention.
 The attack only stopped once trapped citizens took to the streets, waving white rags in surrender.

 I discovered all this in my research before going to Colombia.
 But I had also found the expats in Medellin, the streets where posh coffee shops sat and a few new friends with whom I scheduled lunch-dates.
-In my head, the violent history of Medellin was separate from the Medellin I planned to visit; it ceased to exist, much like a child finding it difficult to believe their parents were ever young.
+In my head, the violent history of Medellin was separate from the Medellin I planned to visit.
+The violent history ceased to exist, much like a child finding it difficult to believe their parents were ever young.
 But the truth of the matter came sprinting towards me in the form of a teenage boy trying to sell cocania.

 When musicians played on the streets or climbed aboard a bus during traffic stops, commuters extended their hands in giving.

 In a city, a country, a region of the world that others would have me fear for my safety, I didn’t learn to be afraid.
 For the few situations I faced in Medellin that made me feel uncertain, I have innumerable stories of kindness.
 I learned to embrace the time I have right now without fear.
-It’s this carpe diem that helped the Paisas and Colombians move pass the violence so they could live their lives; it’s how they manage to be kind, vibrant people despite everything that would make them be otherwise.
+Colombians move pass the violence so they could live their lives; it’s how they manage to be kind, vibrant people despite everything that would make them be otherwise.

 There is much to fear in the world, especially as a woman traveling alone, but going to Medellin, Colombia showed me that there is something even more fearful than all the dangers my acquaintances warn me about: It is far scarier to live a life so afraid of dying that you don’t live.